alecramsay/T/docs/udf.md

 When you start the T language processor, you can specify the path to a file containing user-defined functions.
 See the `--user` parameter described in the [README](https://github.com/alecramsay/T) in the GitHub repository.
 The functions in that file will be available to T commands.
+The arguments to the functions are columns in the table on the top of the stack.
+These functions are dynamically re-written so the *values* of the columns are passed to the function at runtime.

 For example, these are the redistricting-related functions that I've defined in mine: